Skip to content

 I acknowledge that these situations could, on occasion, be used negatively, but by the same token, standing opposite another human is not, in itself, shaming or humiliating.
 But these circles were the perfect opportunity to acknowledge all members of the team, to teach to level, to have a discussion.
 Micro-confrontations as a mode of education, learning, and accountability.
 Instead, mobile computing changes the dynamic – we stand next to each other, make eye contact less frequently, and can nod along to the words of the most powerful person in the group.

-Because we are conflict and confrontation avoidant, and the text is there for all to see, we have nullified the ‘need’ to present a patient.
+Because we avoid conflict and confrontation, and the text is there for all to see, we have nullified the ‘need’ to present a patient.
 Instead, we perch on one another’s elbows and read together.

 Read what?!
 What does each doctor consider important?
 How do we know?
 What’s the framing?
 This is part of clinical reasoning.
 When we read in silence without the brief “Yes-no” questions like “Was there a trial of salbutamo?” or “Are they immunized?”, much more is lost in the thinking, learning and engagement of the ward round.